-Based on the results of these impairment assessments conducted by the Group, it is believed that there is no impairment of goodwill for the year ended 31 December 2018.
-This conclusion is based on the recoverable amounts, calculated under the value-in-use models, comparing with the carrying value of respective cash-generating unit including goodwill as at 31 December 2018.
+Based on the results of impairment assessments conducted by management, the impairment of goodwill of HK\$6 million is provided for the year ended 31 December 2019.
+This conclusion is based on the recoverable amount, being the higher of the fair value less costs of disposal and value-in-use, comparing with the carrying value of respective cash-generating unit including goodwill as at 31 December 2019.

-The significant assumptions are disclosed in note 14 to the consolidated financial statements.
+The significant assumptions in respect of these impairment assessments are disclosed in note 16 to the consolidated financial statements.

-We found the assumptions adopted in relation to these impairment assessments to be supportable and reasonable based on available evidence.
+We found the assumptions adopted in relation to these impairment assessments to be supportable based on available evidence.